mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 There was a drop in sales after that initial spike, but TinyPilot has been growing consistently ever since.
 I had zero experience selling a physical product, so I quickly learned how to [manage inventory](/retrospectives/2020/08/#managing-inventory-is-hard), systematize the order fulfillment process, and work with vendors to make [circuit boards](/retrospectives/2020/10/#manufacturing-a-power-connector-from-start-to-finish) and [3D-printed cases](/retrospectives/2020/12/#new-products-require-new-habits).

 TinyPilot ended the year with almost $54k in revenue.
-In terms of net income, I'm still in the negative, but it's because my costs are front-loaded.
-My expenses for 2020 include inventory to last me through February 2021.
+My net income is still negative, but it's because my costs are front-loaded.
+TinyPilot's expenses for 2020 include inventory to last through February 2021.

 {{<revenue-graph project="tinypilot">}}